clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 **Why is this work important to the Clojure community?** UIx is one of the most dev friendly React wrappers, currently used by a number of companies known in Clojure community, including Pitch, Metosin and Cognician.
 UIx builds on  modern React and encourages to rely more on existing React ecosystem in JS world.
 The library was in particular developed to be beginner friendly and close to React conceptually so that Clojure companies could onboard JavaScript developers quicker, allowing them to reuse most of their experience from JS/React world.
 I think UIx succeeded at this, at least judging based on feedback from companies mentioned above.

 Both Pitch and Cognician hired frontend folks from JS community and they were able to pick up UIx relatively quickly.
 I also gave a talk on UIx at London Clojurians https://youtu.be/4vgrLHsD0-I?si=RPs7AS4IVDA56WWo
 I have a couple of ideas on improving the library further, preparing for React v19, also documentation needs more work and interactive examples.
-In general today after some years UIx is pretty stable, now I want to invest more in learning materials and templates for various types of projects, to make the library more accessible to devs.
+In general today after some years UIx is pretty stable, now I want to invest more in learning materials and templates for various types of projects, to make the library more accessible to devs. <br>

 ---